hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/01_alignment.md

 ### STAR command in interactive bash

 For now, we're going to work on just one sample to set up our workflow.
-To start we will use the trimmed first replicate in the Mov10 over-expression group, `Mov10_oe_1.subset.fq.qualtrim25.minlen35.fq`.
+To start we will use the first replicate in the Mov10 over-expression group, `Mov10_oe_1.subset.fq`.
 Details on STAR and its functionality can be found in the [user manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf); we encourage you to peruse through to get familiar with all available options.

 The basic options for aligning reads to the genome using STAR are: